edvargas/study/aws/awsStudy.md

     - VPC Peering - connect two VPCs with non overlapping CIDR, non-transitive
     - VPC Endpoints - provide private access to AWS Services (S3, DynamoDB, CloudFormation, SSM) within a VPC
     - VPC Flow Logs - can be setup at the VPC / Subnet / ENI Level, for ACCEPT and REJECT traffic, helps identifying attacks, analyze using Athena or CloudWatch Logs Insights
-    - Site-toSite VPN - setup a Customer Gateway on DC, a Virtual Private Gateway on VPC, and site-to-site VPN over public Internet
+    - Site-to-Site VPN - setup a Customer Gateway on DC, a Virtual Private Gateway on VPC, and site-to-site VPN over public Internet
     - AWS VPN CloudHub - hub-and-spoke VPN model to connect your sites
     - Direct Connect - setup a Virtual Private Gateway on VPC, and establish a direct private connection to an AWS Direct Connect Location
     - Direct Connect Gateway - setup a Direct Connect to many VPCs in different AWS regions